giodueck/dotfiles/README.md

 - [x] Status bar
     - [ ] KDE Connect
     - [ ] Hide inactive modules into a tray-like module (e.g. bluetooth disabled)
+    - [x] Script to detect how many CPUs there are, and whether to enable the bluetooth module
 - [x] Hyprland media keys
 - [x] Kill or minimize (Steam)
 - [x] Test powermenu.sh